Yeast Infection During Pregnancy

 Are there any tests for a yeast infection during pregnancy?

-Most docs can identify a yeast infection with a vaginal exam.
+Most doctors can identify a yeast infection with a vaginal exam.
 If your OB is unsure, she may also swab the discharge and send it to the lab for analysis.

 How common are yeast infections during pregnancy?